wesdevclimb/CodeLouPython2/Project/README.md

+# Introduction
+Popular belief in American Exceptionalism has had a well documented decline for several years and as the US struggles with the legacy of its response to the COVID-19 pandemic and extremist nationalism, discourse around the United States' international reputation has become very contentious.

+My project will utilize survey data collected by the Chicago Council on Global Affairs to analyze domestic support for the narrative of American Exceptionalism since 2012 and evaluate levels of support accross different demographics.

+Support for American Exceptionalism is quantified in this project by a respondents answer to the question coded as Q21...

+Q21: Some people say the United States has a unique character that makes it the greatest country in the world.
+Others say that every country is unique, and the United States is no greater than other nations.
+Which view is closer to your own?
+1. The greatest country in the world
+2. No greater than other nations
+3. Refused

 # Hypothesis
-Popular belief in American Exceptionalism has had a well documented decline for several years and the US pandemic response in 2020 is believed to have severely impacted support for the narrative.

-Using public opinion survey data collect by the Chicago Council for Global Affairs, I will attempt to model the decline of American Exceptionalism from 2012 to 2019 and, using that model, I will test if the observed support for American Exceptionalism in 2020 is significantly lower than the model predicts.
-If this is the case, then we will fail to reject the hypothesis that American Exceptionalism was significantly affected by the events of 2020, i.e. the COVID-19 Pandemic Response.
+I think that the data will show a strong relationship between party identity and support for American Exceptionalism with those identifying as Republicans being much more likely to have support for that political narrative.